 You'll want to pack for the delivery, mom, mom's support person and the baby.
-Get a full list of recommended items.

 The majority of pediatricians in our area require you set up an interview with them prior to your delivery.